Mesbaulhasanbsmrstu/EmployeeManagement/README.md

 # EmployeeManagement
 Managing Employees of Organization
-EmployeeManagment is basically an asp.net core mvc web application developed by mssql server and microsoft entityframework.
+EmployeeManagment is basically an asp.net core mvc web application with mssql server,store precedure and microsoft entityframework.